 Limit magazine capacity size – A magazine is the ammunition storage and feeding device within or attached to a repeating firearm.
 The now-expired Federal Assault Weapons Ban of 1994 included limits regarding magazines that could hold more than ten rounds.
 The Sandy Hook shooter used 30-round magazines to murder 20 first graders and 6 teachers.
 In the Tucson shooting that injured Rep. Gabby Giffords, the shooter emptied a 33-round magazine in half a minute, killing 6 and injuring 13.
 Inside the Aurora movie theater, the shooter used 40- and 100-round magazines to injure and kill 70 victims.

 Require gun stores and pawn shops to take measures to prevent theft – “Smash and grab” gun thefts from licensed dealers (gun stores and pawn shops) are on the rise nationally and in Tennessee.
 In Tennessee, and many other states, licensed dealers are not required to take reasonable measures to prevent gun theft, such as locking up inventory at night or having bars on windows and doors.
-In the last twelve months, over 350 guns have been stolen from licensed dealers in Tennessee.
+In just a twelve month period in 2017, over 350 guns were stolen from licensed dealers in Tennessee.
 Those guns end up being sold on the street and used to commit crimes.
 Many in end up in the hands of young people.
 Our state’s firearm preemption laws prevent cities from enacting ordinances to require dealers, even those that are repeatedly broken into, from taking preventative measures.